 Malachi 3:7-8 Ever since the time of your forefathers you have turned away from my decrees and have not kept them.
 Return to me, and I will return to you,” says the LORD Almighty.
 “But you ask, ‘How are we to return?’
 “Will a man rob God?
 Yet you rob me.
 “But you ask, ‘How do we rob you?’
 “In tithes and offerings.”

-• Jesus said we cannot serve two masters.
+- • Jesus said we cannot serve two masters.
 It will be either God or money, but not both (Matthew 6:24).
 The spiritual man will choose God and His kingdom.

 - • What is the takeaway here? — Prioritize your resources to further the growth and expansion of the kingdom of God, not your own wellbeing.

 (4) The tendency to go from hot to lukewarm